Confronting Challenges of HIV and Aging

 Nearly half of the people living with diagnosed HIV in the United States were at least 50 years of age in 2016.1 While new HIV diagnoses are declining, by 2016 new diagnoses among people aged 50 to 54 accounted for 43% of new diagnoses among people 50 years of age and older.
 Because both age and HIV increase the risk for many health conditions, aging with HIV presents unique challenges for preventing neurocognitive disorders and other diseases.

-As effective antiretroviral therapies (ART) become more available, people with HIV (PWH) are living longer and experiencing fewer HIV-related medical conditions.
-However, this longer life expectancy means that PWH now face more aging challenges such as chronic diseases, the need for multiple medications, and physical and cognitive decline.
+As effective antiretroviral therapies (ART) become more available, people with HIV are living longer and experiencing fewer HIV-related medical conditions.
+However, this longer life expectancy means that people with HIV now face more aging challenges such as chronic diseases, the need for multiple medications, and physical and cognitive decline.
 Additionally, both HIV and its treatment affect the brain.
 At the same time, few studies have examined interactions between neurodegenerative processes in HIV and Alzheimer’s disease in the era of ART.

 OAR and the National Institute on Aging (NIA) believe it is critical to understand the neurodegenerative processes contributing to central nervous system impairment in older adults, including those with HIV.